Wild Coyote Farm

 Responsible and reliable

-Able to work with team or alone
+Able to work alone with good team communication

 Efficient, quick with both hands